DivineOmega/laravel-extendable-basket/README.md

 ## Getting the unit cost of a basket item

-Getting the unit cost of a basket item just involves calling the `getPrice` method of the basketable model associated with the baske item.
+Getting the unit cost of a basket item just involves calling the `getPrice` method of the basketable model associated with the basket item.
 See the example below.

 ```php
 $item = $basket->items->first();